Do you sometimes find it difficult to make yourself understood – even though you know you are using the correct English?

 However, in standard British English pronunciation we mostly don’t pronounce the R when it appears after a long vowel sound or diphthong, or at the ends of words.
 ‘Warmer’ is /’wɔ:mə/, ‘girl’ is /gɜ:l/, ‘early’ is /’ɜ:li/, ‘more’ is /mɔ:/ and ‘or’ is /ɔ:/.

-The third section of this video gives a good explanation of when you do and don’t pronounce the R in British English.
+This video after 1:57 gives a good explanation of when you do and don’t pronounce the R in British English:

 The problem is understanding mother-tongue British-English speakers.
 You don’t have to sound like a mother-tongue English speaker to speak good English and make yourself understood, but you might have to work with them, and understand them.